Agent Context Management

 Role-aware --init: When a role template exists in .thrum/role_templates/{role}.md, --init uses it instead of the generic default.
 The template is rendered with the agent's identity data (name, role, module, worktree path) to produce a role-specific preamble.
 If no role template is found, the default thrum quick-reference preamble is used as a fallback.
 See Role-Based Preamble Templates for details.

-The /update-context skill is a Claude Code plugin slash command defined in claude-plugin/commands/update-context.md.
+The /thrum:update-project skill is a Claude Code plugin slash command defined in claude-plugin/commands/update-project.md.
 It does not use MCP messaging — it works entirely through local shell commands and a spawned sub-agent.

 What it does: